gaigelama/Vasri/README.md

 ## Usage

-Note: If you use a CDN like Cloudflare that processes your assets at their edge servers, I recommend you disable it and process your scripts beforehand otherwise resources may not load
+Note: If you use a CDN like Cloudflare that processes your assets at their edge servers, I recommend you disable it and process your scripts beforehand otherwise assets may not load

 You'll need to generate the manifest first and every time the assets change